Shermayster/digitalgarden/src/site/notes/PKM/Blog/How to extract values from HTML form.md

 # How to extract values from HTML form
 [[2023-01-14\|2023-01-14]]
 Working with JS frameworks like React, Vue Svelte, and Angular, we sometimes forget how much the browser's native API can give us.

-Tracking all control inputs with JS framework and state management can be useful, but sometimes your app doesn't need that extra complexity.
+Tracking all control inputs with JS frameworks and state management can be useful, but sometimes your app doesn't need that extra complexity.

 I personally prefer to use native browser inputs and APIs as much as possible, and only move to controlled forms when I need more complex validation or custom inputs.

 ```html